 Bintelli Electric Vehicles is your home for the most extensive selection of street legal, electric vehicles including electric golf carts, electric shuttles, commercial electric vehicles, low speed vehicles, parts and accessories.

-All Bintelli Electric Vehicles are American built in our Charleston, South Carolina facility, and then are put through rigorous inspection programs by our highly trained American workers.
+All Bintelli Electric Vehicles ship from our Charleston, South Carolina facility, after being put through rigorous inspection programs by our highly trained American workers.
 To ensure the quality of our electric vehicles all major electrical components in our vehicles are purchased from industry leading, name brand suppliers who produce their products in the USA.

-At Bintelli we are constantly building and adding new electric vehicle models to our inventory.
+At Bintelli we are constantly customizing new electric vehicle models into our fleet.
 At this time we have over forty standard models of vehicles that include golf course carts, street legal golf carts, passenger trams, parking lot shuttles, low speed vehicles, and emergency service vehicles.
-If we don’t have a low speed vehicle to fit your needs, our team will design and modify an electric vehicle specifically for you.
+If we don’t have a low speed vehicle to fit your needs, our team can customize and modify an electric vehicle specifically for you.

 At Bintelli we pride ourselves in offering our customers the highest quality electric vehicles with the best customer service in the industry.
 You deserve the best so contact Bintelli for quality American built electric vehicles.
 Additionally, Bintelli offers a wholesale program for all of our street legal golf carts, electric low speed vehicles, and electric shuttles.
 If you are interested in becoming a golf cart dealer, please complete our dealership application.

 Please note that the prices listed on our website reflect cash discounts for orders paid by cash, personal check, wire transfer, or money order.
 Orders paid by credit card will have a slightly higher price due to not receiving a cash discount price.
 If you have any questions regarding this or any other policy, please do not hesitate to contact us!